-A topic I often discuss with students is Finger Pressure.
+A topic I often discuss with students is Right-Hand Finger Pressure:

-Learning the proper finger pressure to use at the right moment on each strings is something that is quite difficult and should be practiced as soon as one gets the basic string sequences of their rolls.
+Learning the proper finger pressure to use at the right moment on each string is something to practice as soon as one gets the basic string sequences of their rolls.

-The banjo by it’s nature involves playing A LOT of notes along with the melody that isn’t the melody.
+The banjo by its nature involves playing A LOT of non-melody notes along with the melody.
 If the proper note is not accented or brought out, it gets lost in the sea of notes.
-It’s now only the notes but how they are played.
+It’s not only the notes but how they are played.

-These things will help you get from sounding mechanical to sounding musical
+These two things will help you get from playing mechanical to musical.